 Pre-exposure prophylaxis with daily oral antiretroviral therapy or long-acting intramuscular cabotegravir reduces the risk of HIV infection and is recommended in sexually active adults and people who inject drugs and who are at substantial ongoing risk of HIV exposure and acquisition.

 Diagnosis and management varies between resource-intensive settings and resource-limited settings.

-HIV infection is a pandemic infectious disease whose impact on societies is without precedent.
-It is caused by a retrovirus that infects and replicates in human lymphocytes and macrophages, eroding the integrity of the human immune system over a number of years, culminating in immune deficiency and a susceptibility to a series of opportunistic and other infections as well as the development of certain malignancies.
+HIV infection is caused by a retrovirus that infects and replicates in human lymphocytes and macrophages, eroding the integrity of the human immune system over a number of years, culminating in immune deficiency and a susceptibility to a series of opportunistic and other infections as well as the development of certain malignancies.